 - FortiAuthenticator creates a random password and automatically emails it to the new user.

-- No password is assigned because only token-based authentication will be used.
+- No password is assigned because only One-Time Password (OTP) authentication will be used.

 - In the local users list, select Create New.
 The Create New Local User window opens.

 Username Enter a username for the user.
 Password creation

 Select one of the options from the dropdown menu:

 - Specify a password: Manually enter a password in the Password field, then reenter the password in the Password confirmation field.

 - Set and email a random password: Enter an email address to which to send the password in the Email address field, then reenter the email address in the Confirm email address field.